DerikVo/Reddit_NLP_project/README.md

 Each of our models had similar results according to our confusion matrix scores.
 Our models are only slightly better than our baseline score of 50%~ for both subreddits.
 The only difference is that each model makes more predictions for a particular subreddit, but the diference is marginal.

-# Conclusion
+## Conclusion
 Here we built 2 models using 2 different transformers.
 We used the models logistic regression and random forest with the transformers Countvectorizer and TFIDF transformers.
 In out findings we found consistent recall scores within the 60% ranges.
 Our models were pretty consistent with our classifications and changing the model or transformer had marginal differences in the models performance.

 Even with modifying the n_gram ranges of our transformers, the best parameter seemed to be 1 to 2 word grams.
 According to our EDA process, the most popular topics within these subreddits are too common so there will be some misclassification.
 Our model only does slightly better than our baseline score of 50% Askwomen and 49% Askmen.
 Because of the small difference in performance these models are not usable for research purposes.
 These subreddits may be too similar and we are unable to get more accuracy at this time.

-# Recommendations
+## Recommendations

 With our current models we cannot accurately predict which subreddit a post belongs too.
 For future revisions, one thing we can do is removed the top common words used in each subreddits to better differentiate them.

-Experiment with a model that has no post that have been removed, this can potentially be more representative of the respective subreddits.
+We can also experiment with a model that does not include removed posts, this can potentially be more representative of the respective subreddits since more people interact with these threads.
+Additionally, we can focus on the thread and the comments instead of starting with categorizing the thread title only.
+Perhaps by seeing how users interact with a post we can get a better understand of identifiable interactions.

-Another model we can build is a model to automatically identify post that should be removed.
+Another use of our data set is we can build is a model to automatically identify post that should be removed.
 Because about 60% of our initial data was been removed we can use that as training data to build a model.
 We can do this by identifying what key terms in removed titles, and hopefully predict the probability of being classified as a removed post.
+This can either be shared with each subreddit's moderation team or with reddit's trust and safety team to better assist their community moderators.

-# Limitations
+## Limitations

 1) Too many removed post, almost half of our post were removed, so those post were potentially not representative of the subreddit.